maxday/10k/README.private.md

   - sort by frequency, sort by color (settings page)
   - choose le nom du projet ✔
   - made with love, link github ✔
-  - I have to better divide the sass (all inside @media is not counted in 10k)
+  - I have to better divide the sass (all inside @media is not counted in 10k) ✔
   - add disclaimer page
   - add about page that explain the project (at the end, produce a simple gif)

-## NEW TO do:
-- 1 folder for each language.
-- gzip via node i guess

 - max :
   - algo sur node (si pas de js)